Artists' Views on Robotics Involvement in Painting Productions: Study Method

-At the end of each painting session, the research team took high-quality photographs and copies of all materials created by the artists (see Figure~\ref{fig:paintings}).
+At the end of each painting session, the research team took high-quality photographs and scans of all materials created by the artists (see Figure~\ref{fig:paintings}).
 Artists retained ownership of the original pieces.
-At the end of all six painting sessions, participants took part in a semi-structured interview that captured their views of the H-H and H-R experience in painting productions.
+At the end of all six painting sessions, participants took part in a semi-structured interview that captured their experience of the H-H and H-R painting activities.